kehrlab/molemap/README.md

     ./molemap [command] --help

 ## index
 Builds a minimized open addressing k-mer index of the reference genome.
-Linked- and long-reads require indexes with different characteristics, use the --preset option to choose the desired data type
+Linked-, long- and hifi-reads require indexes with different characteristics, use the --preset option to choose the desired data type

-    ./molemap index <reference.fa> --preset [linked/long] [options]
+    ./molemap index <reference.fa> --preset [linked/long/hifi] [options]

 ## mapLong